-Maria Gruzdeva (b.1989) is a Russian-born photographer based in London.
+Maria Gruzdeva (b.1989) is a Russian-born photographer currently based in London.
 She mainly works on long-term documentary projects, underpinned by extensive research.
 In her work she explores such issues as collective memory, sense of place and belonging, the relationship between landscape and identity.

-She is a recipient of the IdeasTap & Magnum Photos Photographic Award, winner of the Gabriele Basilico biennial Award, Magenta Flash Forward Emerging Photographer, Fresh Faced Wild Eyed and other competitions.
+She is the winner of the biennial Gabriele Basilico International Prize in Architecture and Landscape Photography, Ideas Tap & Magnum Photos Photographic Award, Magenta Flash Forward Emerging Photographer, Fresh Faced Wild Eyed and other competitions.
 In 2016 Maria was named one of the 30 Under 30 by Forbes in the Arts Category – Europe.